jessekhaira/React-Redux-TicTacToe/README.md

 # TicTacToe
 This is an application implementing the game TicTacToe I built from the ground up using React and Redux.

-I deployed this app on github pages!
-Give it a try
+The app can be played on github pages here:

 ## Features
 * Two player game of tictactoe which ends when any player gets 3 in a row of whatever shape they are using, or the game has reached a stalemate.